Labinština: Ancient period

 In ancient times it was the western border of the Liburnians, and the major settlements were Alvona (Labin) and Flanona (Plomin).

 The ancient Greeks founded many colonies in the Adriatic and the Mediterranean Sea coasts.
 They built small colony settlements by the coasts, one of which is known as Rabac or Old Albona.
 Later they started to build small castles on hills.
 One of these was Labin.

 The Greeks called it Aloun.
 In the Tabula Peutingeriana, Plinio and Tolomeo called it Alvona.
 In 250 AD the Arab geographer Edrisi called it Albunh which means populated city.
 The Greek word "acropolis" means city on a hill.

 Labin is 315 meters high from the sea level and was called hill fort or "castors" or "castrum" in Latin.
 Before the Romans conquered it in 2nd century BC, Albona was a Liburnian castle.

-In the first half of the XIV century the Patriarch of Aquileia ordered a statute for the city of Albona, published in 1341, including in it was the description of the borders of its territory.
+In the first half of the XIV century the Patriarch of Aquileia ordered a statute for the city of Albona.
+Published in 1341, included in it was the description of the borders of its territory.
 The Signore Tommasso Luciani, a native from Albona, contributed a copy of the book to the magazine L'Istria.
-After translating from Latin to Italian, It was noted in the weekly L'Istria the Latin word "Insulae" means Island.
+After translating from Latin to Italian, it was noted in the weekly L'Istria the Latin word "Insulae" means Island.
 Since there were no islands in the territory they started to research.
-It seems during the Roman Empire era, the word Insulae or Island, was used to specify a municipality or commune with its own government in the Roman world.
+It seems during the Roman Empire, the word Insulae or Island, was used to specify a municipality or commune with its own government in the Roman world.
 Also it said that a city, which is self governed is called an Insulae.
 Insulae were also fractions of a city which constituted a body of tenements encircled by a public highway.
 Albona because it had a Dumviri at the head of the communes was also called a Republic.
 The borders of the Labinština Peninsula are made up of the Arsa/Raša river, which starts in the lake Cosliaco / Cepich, the only lake in the Istria, on the west and south, and the Kvarner Gulf (Golfo del Quarnaro) on the east and south.
 This lake was being fed by the Planinski masiv Učka mountain range located near Opatija (Abbazia) and the eastern coast of Istria.
 The Romans used this mountain range water source, and the Cepich lake, to feed major cities, from Labin on the east side to Pula (Pola) in the south.